Free Online FPS Counter – Test Frame Rate in Your Browser

 In AAA games, it affects:

-Your FPS counter tells you which category you’re in and guides your next move.
+Your frame rate data tells you which category you’re in and guides your next move.

 How an Advanced FPS Counter Helps You Diagnose Performance Issues